 - Hilarious in Hindsight: This is the first time we see Santana and Brittany make any mention of making out with each other.
 As the rest of the series proved, they went from making out to making it down the aisle.

 - Invisible Backup Band: Subverted.
 "Hello" begins with Jesse on the piano.
 Soon enough, the camera pans over to a bunch of students who've taken out their instruments.

-- Romantic False Lead: Jesse seems a little too well-set-up to be this.
+- Romantic False Lead: Jesse seems a little too well-set-up to be this, ironically, that's who Rachel winds up with in the end.
 Shelby, for the Will/Emma pairing.